 To manage a safe distance for all community members, viewing of the pumpkins will be facilitated in one-direction only, starting at the Little Station in Lent Lane and working your way north to Walton Street.

-At the end of the evening, pumpkins will be gathered up by local farmers for feed and all remaining pumpkins will be taken away and composted courtesy of Harnden Haulage – facilitated by the Municipality of Port Hope.
+At the end of the evening, pumpkins can be gathered up by local farmers to use as feed.
+Any remaining pumpkins will be composted courtesy of Harnden Haulage, facilitated by the Municipality of Port Hope.

-To adhere to COVID health & safety rules, we are asking members of the public to please wear a mask and be mindful of keeping a 2-meter distance at all times.
+We are mindful that COVID-19 is still prevalent in the community, we encourage members of the public to wear a mask and/or to keep a safe distance from others when viewing the pumpkins.
 Volunteers and signage will be onsite to help guide you.